thmsdnnr/thmsdnnr.github.io/_posts/2018-02-24-es6-generators.md

 ## Generator Functions

 A [generator function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*) is a function that can exit and re-enter execution at a later time.
 When the function executes later on, it retains its memory of its local variables.
-In this sense, it acts like a closure.
+In this sense, it acts like a [closure](http://localhost:4000/tutorials/javascript/fundamentals/2017/12/31/code-morsels-closures-let-vs-var.html#enter-closures).

 The best way to understand generators is with some simple examples.

-### Simplest Generation
+### Defining Generation

 The syntax for defining a generator function is to use a `*` before the function name and then have `yield` statements in the function body.